MultiverseLearningProducts/swe-mod1-app-starter-react/README.md

-# swe-inventory-app-starter
+# react-lms-app
-React Boilerplate code for SWE Mod-1 Project
+React code for SWE Mod-1 Project

 ## How to use
 1. Fork this repo